zackmdavis/Category_War/no_such_thing_as_unmotivated_reasoning.md

-## There's No Such Thing as Unmotivated Reasoning
+## Argument as Optimization; Or, There's No Such Thing as Unmotivated Reasoning

 Traditional rationalists have a concept of ["motivated reasoning"](https://en.wikipedia.org/wiki/Motivated_reasoning) as a sin, and, often, the further idea that [you also shouldn't _accuse_ others of motivated reasoning](https://slatestarcodex.com/2019/07/17/caution-on-bias-arguments/).